artur-gajewski/silex-skeleton/README.md

 Installation
 ------------

-The recommended way to install Silex is [through composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:

-    {
-        "require": {
-            "artur-gajewski/silex-skeleton": "dev-master"
-        }
-    }

-Alternatively, you can clone the project:
+Clone the project into your desired folder:

     $ git clone git@github.com:artur-gajewski/silex-skeleton.git
     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar install

-With Composer:
-    $ artur-gajewski/silex-skeleton

-Post-install procedures:
+Composer creates correct access rights to silex/cache folder, but if you have problems writing to it you can chnage access right manually:

-    $ chmod 777 -R silex/cache/
+    $ chmod 777 silex/cache

 Start development with `silex/app.php`